reedblaylock/VocalTract-ROI-Toolbox/Readme.md

-# VocalTract ROI Toolbox (beta)
+# VocalTract ROI Toolbox

-Author: Reed Blaylock, with crucial contributions from Adam Lammert
+Author: Reed Blaylock

-## What is this?
+Adam Lammert wrote the original region of interest code that inspired this toolbox.
+Miran Oh wrote the centroid algorithm for tracking objects within a region.

+## About the VocalTract ROI Toolbox

 This is a MATLAB program for assisting region of interest (ROI) analysis of the movements of the vocal tract articulators in real-time magnetic resonance (rtMR) videos.

-This toolbox does not perform any sort of analysis for you; instead, you can use it to easily make regions and generate time-series that can be analyzed in a different program.
-For instance, the exported data format can be loaded directly into mviewRT by Mike Proctor ((INSERT LINK)).
+It allows you to create regions and generate time-series that can be used for a variety of analyses.
+For example, time series exported from this tool can be loaded directly into mviewRT (Proctor, 2010).

-## Who should use this toolbox?

-This toolbox was built for linguists studying the movements of the speech articulators in the vocal tract, but in theory it could be used by anyone who wants to use the region of interest technique for any type of video (though only AVIs are currently supported).
+This toolbox was built for linguists studying the movements of the speech articulators in the vocal tract, but in theory it could be used by anyone who wants to use an intensity-based the region of interest technique.

 The GUI was designed to minimize the overhead required to perform data analysis.
-It was made for users with any level of programming experience, from "none" to "I could have built this myself".
+It was made to aid users with any level of programming experience and therefore requires very little programming knowledge.

-## How to install this toolbox

-### What do I need?

-You will need MATLAB to run this code after it has been installed.

-This toolbox uses the MATLAB class VideoReader; as a result, MATLAB versions earlier than 2010b will be incompatible.
-Some versions of MATLAB running on OSX may also be incompatible.

-### What's the installation process?
+## Installation

+This code runs in MATLAB and requires the Image Processing Toolbox as well as the <a href="https://github.com/reedblaylock/MATLAB-Redux">MATLAB-Redux</a> package.
+It was tested on versions R2014b and R2020a, but should work well enough on any version after R2010b.

-You can install this toolbox with a 3-step process:
+Installation is a 3-step process:

 1. Download this code as a .zip file by clicking the green "Clone or download" button above
 2. Unzip/extract the files you just downloaded into a new folder